-Humble Warrior is a passion of the four women founders at right - (L-R Carmen Morales, Teresa Williams, Raquel Durden, Diane Flowers).
-Each women has her unique story (see below) with a passion to provide space for women veterans and first responders to connect, renew, and thrive!
+Humble Warrior is a passion of the three women founders at the right.
+Each woman has her unique story with a passion to provide space for women veterans and first responders to connect, renew, and thrive!

 As iron sharpens iron so one person sharpens another.
 Proverbs 27:17

-Raquel "Raqi" (pronounced Rocky) began her yoga practice in 2007 and received her 200-hr yoga teacher training certification through Rubber Soul's Adventure Club in 2017.
-Currently, she's completing her 500-hr yoga certification through the Himalayan Institute.
+Raquel "Raqi" (pronounced Rocky) began her yoga practice in 2007 and received her 500-hour yoga certification through the Himalayan Institute, her 200-hr yoga teacher training certification through Rubber Soul's Adventure Club.
+Additionally, she has completed the Warriors at Ease Level 2 Trauma Sensitive Yoga certification and is a certified Holistic Nutritionist through Expert Rating ISO.
 She enjoys bringing an emphasis of pranayama - mindful breathing in to classes.
-She wears many hats: retired U.S. Army combat veteran, cancer survivor, vegan, mom, wife, small group leader, prayer warrior, dog lover, full-time encourager... and she's been seen juggling on her yoga mat.
-Her mantra for this year is "Savor," and she hopes to share this with other Humble Warrior Women at retreats, workshops, and classes.
+She wears many hats: retired U.S. Army combat veteran, cancer survivor, mostly vegan, mom, wife, small group leader, prayer warrior, dog lover, full-time "encourager"... and she's been seen juggling on her yoga mat.
+She enjoys riding motorcycles with her husband-Dave, walking her dog-Radar, visiting family & friends, & considers herself a lifelong learner.

 Carmen, our Reconnaissance Scout-in-Residence and active Army retiree, has been an avid runner since 2014.
 She has successfully broken the banners of the PNC 10-miler, three half-marathons, and five Peachtree Road Races in Atlanta, GA.
 She is currently training for her first full marathon and aspires to be an Ultimate Peach in 2019.
 Carmen enjoys playing volleyball, watching reruns of Blue Bloods, and yelling at the TV during college football games.
 She loves spending time outdoors and has recently fallen in love with kayaking.
 Other loves include laughing at YouTube doggie videos, eating her favorite food - spaghetti, grabbing a midday nap when she can, and chasing her godson around the park, Sky Zone, and Dave & Busters.